MrErenK/MapDistanceFix/README.md

 ## 🎯 Why This Mod?

-In vanilla Minecraft, when you're far from a map's boundaries, the player indicator either disappears entirely or shows as a generic "player_off_map" decoration without directional information.
+In vanilla Minecraft, when you're far from a map's boundaries, the player indicator either disappears entirely or shows as a generic "player_off_map" and "player_off_limits" decorations without directional information.
 This mod fixes that by:

 1. Converting off-map player decorations to regular player decorations
-2. Positioning the player icon at the appropriate map edge
-3. Maintaining correct rotation to show which direction you're facing
+2. Maintaining correct rotation to show which direction you're facing
-4. Ensuring the player is always visible for better navigation
+3. Ensuring the player is always visible for better navigation (Does not work with normal maps.
+Only treasure and explorer maps.
+Due to vanilla limitation, the player icon disappears if you are far away on normal maps.)

 ## 📦 Installation

 ### Requirements
-- **Minecraft**: 1.21 or later
+- **Minecraft**: 1.20.5 or later
-- **Fabric Loader**: 0.16.14 or later
+- **Fabric Loader**: 0.17.2 or later
-- **Fabric API**: 0.102.0+1.21 or later
+- **Fabric API**: 0.97.8+1.20.5 or later

 ### Steps
 1. Install [Fabric Loader](https://fabricmc.net/use/)